Taught Postgraduate Programmes

 Masters Degree (NFQ Level 9)

-Institute of Technology Carlow offers two types of Masters degree programme: taught Masters programmes and research Masters programmes.
+SETU offers two types of Masters degree programme: taught Masters programmes and research Masters programmes.

 The taught Masters degree is awarded following the completion of a programme of one to two years duration (typically 90 ECTS credits).
 Entry to a taught programme leading to a Masters award is typically for holders of Honours Bachelor degrees.
 In certain circumstances, entry to such programmes may be considered for holders of Ordinary Bachelor Degrees or equivalent.